Esri/arcgis-maps-sdk-java-samples/scene/sync-map-and-scene-viewpoints/README.md

 ## About the data

 This application provides two different perspectives of the Imagery basemap.
-A 2D MapView as well as a 3D SceneView, displayed side by side.
+A 2D `MapView` as well as a 3D `SceneView`, displayed side by side.

 ## Tags